'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 Optimism & Positivity - without these a lot of people give up

-No amount of positive thinking or affirmations and use of the law of attraction seems to help with the most debilitating parts of the condition, such as severe bouts of insomnia, pain and often unrefreshed sleep when I do sleep.
 I often get fed up of people who say ‘Just think positive’ which definitely helps yes, but it’s not the cure alone and does not stop the symptoms from happening.
-You find that out after 12 years of practicing it.
-I just try to avoid stress as and where I can, and i will never give up visualising my dreams.
+You find that out after 16 years of practicing it.
+I just try to avoid stress as and where I can (almost impossible), and i will never give up visualising my dreams, well what’s left of them.
 I appreciate soothing vibrational sounds, ASMR, and meditate when I feel disciplined enough.
 Practising gratitude is also helpful, although often difficult when you feel absolutely vile on no sleep for nights on end.
 I always try to find a silver lining somewhere though, even if it’s sometimes a forced behaviour.

 To this day my personal journey continues and most months I often feel like I’m simply existing, not living, although there is always hope and optimism.
 It’s the one thing that’s kept me going, along with a sense of humour as is the key when you have any life changing condition.
 This helps to get you through the day, one day at a time.
 Planning socially is not often something I’m able to do and I’ve got used to the disappointment of missing out on things and losing ticket money due to the sudden onset of symptoms.
 It’s taught me to enjoy the current moment more, live in the now, and appreciate the simple things I have, more often.